streetsidesoftware/vscode-spell-checker/client/README.md

 ## Install

-Open up VS Code and hit `F1` and type `ext` select install and type `spell` hit enter and reload window to enable.
+Open up VS Code and hit `F1` and type `ext` select install and type `code-spell-checker` hit enter and reload window to enable.

 ## Supported Languages